 Samsung has already confirmed the existence of the Exynos 2500, its next-gen flagship processor.
 The company suggested that the new 3nm chipset will power its upcoming flagship lineup, which is the Galaxy S25 series.
 However, rumors say the 2025 flagships will run Qualcomm’s Snapdragon 8 Elite, aka Snapdragon 8 Gen 4 (also 3nm) globally.
 While the Ultra model was always expected to get Snapdragon exclusivity, the Galaxy S25 and Galaxy S25+ may also forego the Exynos 2500.

-Well, there are also rumors of Samsung using a MediaTek chip in its next-gen flagships.
-To be more precise, at least the base model might run the DImensity 9400 in some markets.
-Google recently spilled beans on the plans but retracted its statement calling it an error.
-It remains to be seen if the Galaxy S25 series will run Snapdragon globally or also come in Exynos and/or Dimensity variants.
+There also have been rumors of Samsung using a MediaTek chip in its next-gen flagships.
+To be more precise, at least the base model was once said to run the Dimensity 9400 in some markets.
+Google even spilled beans on the plans but retracted its statement calling it an error.
+At this point, it definitely looks like an error.
+The Galaxy S25 appears set for a global run with the Snapdragon 8 Elite.
+The base model did recently appear on a benchmark with the Qualcomm processor.

 The Snapdragon 8 Elite is a powerhouse